 This little app is fantastic, very informative and uber geeky which is pretty awesome.
 There are also plenty of recipes online, whole blogs dedicated to this, as well as temperature charts, pdfs, you name it… no matter what the source of the cooking times and temperatures is, it’s all an approximation, so only use as reference, and have fun experimenting.

-After proper resting, and slicing, here’s what I found:
+After slicing, here’s what I found:

 Only slightly dryer than the other 2, barely perceptible and perfectly yummy.
 You can see the difference in the photo at the bottom of this post.